 The energy information page provides links to further information.

 Energy White Paper

 The Energy White Paper will set out a coherent and integrated approach to energy policy to reduce cost pressures on households and businesses, improve Australia's international competitiveness and grow our export base and economic prosperity.

-Energy security is about Australia’s ability to meet the energy needs of the Australian community and industry, both in the short and in the long term.
+The Australian Government is committed to the energy security of Australia, ensuring we can meet the energy needs of the Australian community and industry, both in the short and in the long term.

 Industry Portfolio Regulation Reform